Omagh CBS win MacRory Cup in all-Tyrone final

 Liam Lawn scored an early goal for Holy Trinity but Omagh fought back to lead 0-9 to 1-3 at the break.

-It was the second successive final defeat for Holy Trinity.
+It was the second successive final defeat for the Cookstown school.

-Jack Martin opened the scoring for Holy Trinity in the fourth minute as the game began in a cagey fashion with both sides, particularly Omagh, looking content to sit deep, get men behind the ball and concede possession.
+Jack Martin opened the scoring for them in the fourth minute as the game began in a cagey fashion with both sides, particularly Omagh, looking content to sit deep, get men behind the ball and concede possession.

 Conor Owens missed the chance to get Omagh on the scoreboard before Lawn scored an excellent goal in the sixth minute, collecting the ball after a fine passing moved and making a strong run through the middle before showing excellent composure to deliver a cool finish past the outrushing keeper Conor McAneney.